Kullback-Leibler-Quadratic Optimal Control: Applications to Demand Dispatch

+The next experiment utilizes a subspace relaxation, via a Fourier transformation, to demonstrate the potential to reduce computational complexity.
+One weakness of this approach is the introduction of undesirable oscillations in the transformed reference signal, as shown in \Cref{f:tri}.
+The authors are currently investigating alternative transform techniques. \Cref{f:DG} displays a result typical of all of our experiments: the normalized duality gap\footnote{the duality gap divided by the value of the primal} tends towards zero.

-\Cref{f:fridge-track1} displays the results of a tracking experiment comparing six different initial conditions.
-The power deviation trajectories rapidly coincide, especially with high $\kappa$.
-Additionally, their marginal distributions become nearly identical within a few hours, as shown in \Cref{f:hist-evo}.
+\Cref{f:hist-evo} displays the results of a tracking experiment comparing six different initial conditions.
+Observe how their marginal distributions become nearly identical within a few hours.
 Recall that this control problem requires knowledge of the initial distribution $\nu_0$.
 These results suggest that an accurate estimate of the global marginal distribution can be readily available at each load.
-This has interesting implications for control design and provides motivation for the following discussion.
+This has interesting implications for control design; see \Cref{s:con_arc} for further discussion.